-Have you ever seen a movie by Sir Alfred Hitchcock?
-"Psycho", "The Birds" or my declared favorite "The Invisible Third"?
-Around 50 years ago, these films were shot and yet they have lost nothing of their tension.
+Have you ever seen a film by Sir Alfred Hitchcock?
+“Psycho”, “The Birds” or my declared darling “The Invisible Third”?
+These films were made around 50 years ago and yet they have lost none of their tension.

 97% of all presentations are boring!